determined-ai/determined/master/internal/stream/DESIGN.md

 We want to separate the REST API server into its own process some day.

-That means that our streaming server must not hook into the actor system, and should only depend on the database connection.
+That means that our streaming server should only depend on the database connection.

 ### Multiple Streaming Servers